Charged current induced electron-proton scattering and the axial vector form factor

 \subsection{Polarization observables of the final nucleon}

 In this section, we present the results for the polarization observables of the final nucleon considering the two cases viz.
 T invariance and its violation.
-In Sec.~\ref{results:Tin}, the results are presented, assuming T invariance, for the polarization observables of the final nucleon for the reaction $e^- + p \longrightarrow \nu_e + n$, where we have studied the effect of the different parameterizations of $g_{1} (Q^2)$ as well as the $M_{A}$ and $g_{2}^R (0)$ variations on the polarization components.
+In Sec.~\ref{results:Tin}, the results are presented, assuming T invariance, for the polarization observables of the final nucleon in the reaction $e^- + p \longrightarrow \nu_e + n$, where we have studied the effect of the different parameterizations of $g_{1} (Q^2)$ as well as $M_{A}$, $g_{2}^R (0)$, { and $M_2$} variations on the polarization components.
 To study the effect of T violation on the polarization observables, in Sec~\ref{results:TV}, we have presented the results for the polarization observables of the final nucleon by varying $g_2^I (0)$ in the range 0--2 { and $M_2$ in the range 1.026--1.35~GeV}.